Our Therapists

 Psychologist, NY & CT

-Dr. Thies is a clinical psychologist who supports individuals across the lifespan by helping them enhance their emotional well-being.
 Originally from Long Island, Dr. Thies graduated Lehigh University with a B.A. in psychology and a minor in Business.
 He then attended Pace University to earn his Doctorate in Psychology.
-With an interest in developing stronger clinical skills to help both individuals and couples more effectively navigate relationship conflicts, Dr. Thies completed a post-doctoral fellowship in relational psychotherapy from the National Institute for the Psychotherapies.
+With an interest in developing stronger clinical skills to help both individuals and couples more effectively navigate relationship conflicts, Dr. Thies completed a post-doctoral fellowship in relational psychotherapy from the National Institute for the Psychotherapies, as well as subsequent certifications in family and marital counseling.

 Learn more about Dr. Thies here: Psychology Today | Linkedin